-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 6.2 Will the tribunal uphold a party agreement as to the substantive law of the dispute?
 Where the substantive law is unclear, how will the tribunal determine what it should be?

-Where the parties have agreed on the substantive law of the dispute, the tribunal will uphold such an agreement.
+Where there is party agreement as to the substantive law of the dispute the tribunal will uphold such an agreement.

 However, where the substantive law is unclear and there is no agreement between the parties as to the substantive law, the arbitral tribunal must apply such conflicts of law rules as it considers applicable in order to determine the substantive law of the dispute.